-This policy was last updated on 15/10/2020 and will be reviewed in line with the policy schedule.
+This policy was last updated on 15/10/2020 and is scheduled for review on 17/11/2020.

 CAMPS, SPORTS AND EXCURSIONS FUND POLICY

 The Education and Training Reform Act 2006 provides for the provision of free instruction in the standard curriculum program.
 It also empowers school councils to charge for goods and services used in the course of instruction and to raise funds.